qlawmarq/resume/Curriculum vitae_English.md

 Full stack software developer, primarily front end developer, with a demonstrated history of working in several industries.
 Specialized in web application and mobile application development.
 Skilled in React, Vue.js, TypeScript, JavaScripr, HTML, CSS, also PHP, Python, etc.
-Eager to learn new technology, eager to implement difficult feature.
+Love to think of cool designs, eager to design and implement UI/UX for applications.
-Also, Eager to implement application design.
 One of the sites I worked on won Good Design Award.

 ## Education